Help center

 Which browsers are supported?

 Current versions of Chrome, Safari, Firefox, and Edge.
-Mobile Safari and Chrome on Android work too.
+The interface is designed primarily for desktop and tablet .
+Mobile browsers (Mobile Safari and Chrome on Android) will work, but several views like the case timeline, 30-day symptom trends, and the printable care plan are easier to read on a bigger screen.
 If you’re on a very old browser, localStorage or PDF preview may misbehave.My analysis failed or returned an error.
 What do I do?

-Retry once — transient model errors happen.
-If the scan is very large, try converting to JPG and resizing to ~2000px on the long side.
-If the error persists or mentions “invalid JSON,” email info@gliowise.ai with a screenshot — we read every report.Why did my history disappear?
+Retry once.
+Transient model errors happen.
+If a report is unusually long (close to the 20,000-character cap), try submitting just the FINDINGS and IMPRESSION sections rather than the whole document.
+For a pathology PDF that won’t parse, try pasting the text directly.
+If the error persists or mentions “invalid JSON,” email info@gliowise.ai with a screenshot.
+We read every report.Why did my history disappear?

 History lives in your browser’s localStorage.
 Clearing browser data, switching to a different browser or device, or using private/incognito mode will make past analyses look gone.
 They’re not recoverable because we never had them on our end.I found a bug.
 Where do I report it?